infinum/qa-handbook/Testing/Testing - Exploratory Testing.md

 Here is an example of something that you may not discover while testing with the test cases, but you can discover while doing exploratory tests.

 An example of a feature in an application could be a "search" feature for an e-commerce website.
-While testing the feature with test cases, a you might only test the feature with a set of predefined search queries, such as searching for a specific product by name or category.
+While testing the feature with test cases, you might only test the feature with a set of predefined search queries, such as searching for a specific product by name or category.
 However, during exploratory testing, you might discover a problem with the search feature when searching for a product using a misspelled or a non-standard (synonyms) word.

 For example, while doing exploratory testing, a tester might accidentally type "sneakers" instead of "shoes" in the search bar.
 Upon submitting the search, the tester might notice that the website returns no results, even though there are products that would match the search query.
 This could indicate that the website's search algorithm does not account for misspellings or alternative spellings of words, and that it is not able to suggest a correct spelling.
 This is an issue that might not be discovered while testing with predefined test cases, but it could be found while doing exploratory testing.